Code-Institute-Submissions/ms4-england-cricket-tickets/README.md

     - Tour information - for each match, there is information on the teams playing, which match it is, the stadium that the match is playing played at, the dates, and a button to go through to the Tickets page.
 This short summary is standard for a ticketing website and allows the user to get as much information as quickly as possible.
-    - Edit/delete match - for the admin/superuser only, there is an option next to each match that the user can click in to either amend the details, or remove it completely.
+    - Edit/delete match - for the admin/superuser only, there is an option next to each match that the user can click on to either amend the details, or remove it completely.
 This is particularly useful for when a match is now finished and the admin can remove it easily.
     <img src="readme_materials/admin-tour.jpg">